OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

    case of questionable results, they can try optimizerNP=3.*

    For the simulation, it is known that the stability ranges are different.
-At the same time, we lose staibility with higher order (see [1]_).
+At the same time, we lose stability with higher order (see [1]_).

-   Note that Optimica command-line option is added even if we do not use Optimica specific language constructs; this it is required for the use of optimisation-related annotations.
+   Note that Optimica command-line option is added even if we do not use Optimica specific language constructs; this it is required for the use of optimization-related annotations.

--  *Select optimisation parameters*.
+-  *Select optimization parameters*.
 We must specify StartTime, StopTime, Interval, and Tolerance.
 The first two have the same meaning as in time simulations.
 Interval not only defines the output interval (as in time simulations), but has a more specific meaning: it defines the interval between two successive collocation points.
-   I.e., optimisation is done splitting the whole timespan in sparts having interval as length.
+   I.e., optimization is done splitting the whole timespan in sparts having interval as length.
 Therefore this value may have a huge effects on the simulation output.
 For typical runs, number of intervals values from 100 to 1000-2000 could be adequate.
 These